Fiery-Tools/vital-signs-wordpress/readme.txt

 = Does this plugin slow down my site? =

-No. WP Vital Signs is designed with performance in mind.
+No. Vital Signs is designed with performance in mind.
 All scans are initiated manually by you and run as client-side processes that communicate with your server in small, efficient chunks.
 It does not run any persistent background processes that would slow down your site's frontend.

 = Where does the vulnerability data come from? =